 Salvador Dali : La Divine Comédie

-Following the success of this exhibition in The Mikhail Chekhov Riga Russian Theatre , portfolio La Divine Comédie by Salvador Dali, are now exhibited in Center of Contemporary Art, Riga and this exhibitions is realized in partnership SIA Artexpo with Collection Kesauri.
-Exhibition is open from 20/03/2016 to 18/05/2016 and is featuring 102 original works of greatest master of our time.
+First time in Latvia, portfolio La Divine Comédie by Salvador Dali, is now in The Mikhail Chekhov Riga Russian Theatre and this exhibitions is realized in partnership with Collection Kesauri.
+Exhibition is open from 10/07/2015 to 20/09/2015 and is featuring 102 original works of greatest master of our time.

 The exhibition "La Divine Comedie" is composed by exhibits from Collection Kesauri of original works made by Salvador Dali.

 There are 100 original xylographs and two original serigraphs on silk as well as the certificate of authenticity from the manufacturer's lithographs.